Real-time hybrid testing using iterative control for periodic oscillations: Methodology -- Hybrid-testing without direct feedback

 To match the physical and numerical displacements $x_3(t)$ and $\xi_3(t)$, which correspond to the interface storey of the assembly, we employ an iterative approach in the substructuring experiment.
 We consider a scenario when the hybrid structure is subject to periodic forcing (applied on the 4\textsuperscript{th} storey).
 As such, we expect a periodic response in steady state.
 This allows us to consider the displacements at the physical and numerical sides of the interface by means of their truncated Fourier series

-If the tested structure is linear, then the higher harmonics ($k \geq 2$) in the steady state response are small and practically negligible \newtext{(inevitably, non-idealities in the experiment generate some higher harmonics)}.
+If the tested structure is linear, then the higher harmonics ($k \geq 2$) in the steady-state response are small and practically negligible {(inevitably, non-idealities in the experiment generate some higher harmonics)}.
 The static components $A_0$ and $\alpha_0$ of the displacement signals are also discarded from the iteration.
 In case of the physical substructure, we assume that if the static part of the forcing from the shaker is not changing, the physical substructure oscillates around the static equilibrium whereas this is ensured by control in the numerical substructure.

-In principle, the FRF of the hybrid system could be obtained by finding the appropriate phase and amplitude of the voltage signal sent to the actuator resulting in the synchronous motion of the physical and the numerical sides of the interface.
-However, since the physical structure is lightly damped, it is beneficial to apply a PD displacement control to the physical side of the interface and treat the control target as the unknown parameter of the substructuring experiment.
-As such, introducing further damping to the structure, the transients are reduced, steady-state is reached faster and the iteration can be performed with shorter waiting times.
-Accordingly, the demand signal sent to the actuator is given by the PD control law
+In principle, the FRF of the hybrid system could be obtained by finding the appropriate phase and amplitude of the voltage signal sent to the actuator, resulting in the synchronous motion of the physical and numerical sides of the interface.
+However, since the physical structure is lightly damped, it is beneficial to apply a proportional derivative (PD) displacement control to the physical side of the interface and treat the control target $x^*(t)$ as an unknown to be determined by the iterative scheme.
+As such, introducing further damping to the structure, the transients are reduced, steady-state is reached faster, and the iteration can be performed with shorter waiting times. \newtext{The output of the controller $U_{\rm shaker}$ is used as a demand signal for a power amplifier, which drives the shaker.
+The power amplifier operates in current mode, and so the demand signal is (approximately) proportional to the force applied.
+It is not necessary to know the precise relationship between the demand signal and the force; the iteration is able to match the physical and numerical components at the interface regardless.
+However, the applied force $F_{\rm LC}$ is measured through a load cell and is used in the input to the numerical model.}